Mrblue00/BD_Scala_Kafka_Spark_project/README.md

 	• kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic Queue3 --from-beginning

 The main goal of the second script is to get the datas of the Queu1 and put conditions to match with keywords Arrays and send it to Queue2 or Queue3.

+I have some difficulties to iterate in the Rdd of the stream to retrieve datas from it.

 For the third script SavingQueues.scala i used :